 When have you seen or experienced something similar?
 What are you doing to affirm other dads?
 Please join the discussion at our Facebook page.

-And here are 2 great ways to affirm and help other dads:
+And here’s another great way to affirm and help other dads:

 - Attend one of our upcoming training sessions and equip yourself to inspire and equip other dads using our insights and programs.
 Find out more.

 Brock Griffin is Writing and Publications Director at NCF and co-author of the book It’s Great Being a Dad He handles or helps with many of NCF’s writing and editing projects, including books, blogs, Today’s Father Weekly e-mails, and articles for outside publications.
 Brock and his wife Tara have three children and live in the Kansas City area..

 NCF is a nonprofit organization seeking to improve the lives of children and establish a positive fathering and family legacy that will impact future generations by inspiring and equipping fathers and father figures to be actively engaged in the life of every child.
 You can also sign up for NCF’s Today’s Father Weekly email here.